romanmandryk/passkey-demo/README.md

 1. Open your web browser and go to `http://localhost:3000`
 2. Use the interface to register a new user with a passkey
-3. Log in using the registered passkey
+3. Log in using the registered passkey (with or without username)
 4. Log out when finished

 ## Note